horjuel1/protocols/scirnaseq3/sci-3protocol.md

 > <span class="critical">CRITICAL:</span> This is not proteinase K. Using Qiagen protease (cat. no 19157) is important because it can be heat-inactivated.
 See Reagent setup.

-2. Incubate at 37°C for 40 min in a PCR machine (47°C heated lid).<br>
+2. Incubate at 37°C for 40 min and heat-inactivate the protease at 75°C for 20 min in a PCR machine (85°C heated lid).
-  _Usually not necessary_.
-Check 1 μl on a microscope: mix a 1-μl sample with 2 μl of diluted Yoyo-1 dye. **DAPI works as well if you have the cube**, put this on a slide and check on the GFP channel.
-  You should see whisps of DNA instead of intact nuclei.
-If not, incubate for another 10 min before proceeding to heat inactivation.

-3. Heat-inactivate the protease at 75°C for 20 min (85°C heated lid).

 > <span class="critical">CRITICAL:</span> Do not lower this temperature and do not shorten this time.
 Qiagen lists different conditions for heat-inactivating their protease, but it is not sufficient.
 Put the plate on ice after inactivating.

-> <span class="pause">PAUSE POINT</span> Store the plate at 4°C for &le;1 week.
+<span class="pause">PAUSE POINT</span> Store the plate at 4°C for &le;1 week.

 ## Tagmentation